 Magic vs. Magick

 I found a total of 29 passages in the Old Testament and 8 passages in the New Testament that either forbid witchcraft/sorcery/divination or spoke negatively about it.
-It is unanimous—God hates these practices. (note: from now on, I will use the general term witchcraft to refer to all of its associated practices—witchcraft, sorcery, astrology & divination).
-In Pentateuch class, my professor pointed out that crimes that resulted in capital punishment revealed what was most valuable to the culture.
+It is unanimous—God hates these practices. (note: from now on, I will use the general term witchcraft to refer to all of its associated practices: witchcraft, sorcery, astrology & divination).
+In my college Pentateuch class, my professor pointed out that crimes that resulted in capital punishment revealed what was most valuable to the culture.
 For the Israelites, these crimes were cursing/striking parents, sex outside of God’s design, child sacrifice, thieving in the night, stealing slaves, murder, letting an owner’s animal (ox) kill another person, idolatry and witchcraft.
 These can be divided into roughly three categories; these laws pertain to either (1) Life, (2) Family Structure or (3) Worship.
 Since these laws were all established by God, these are things that He considers as most valuable.
 Idolatry and witchcraft fall into the Worship category.
 When comparing verses condemning witchcraft, I noticed that most all of them associated it with idolatry.
 The use of witchcraft robs God of His rightful worship.
 In Deuteronomy 4:19, it warns not to “be drawn away and worship and serve” the sun, moon and stars (referring to astrology/divination as well as idolatry).
 It goes on in verse 20 to remind that God has taken the Israelites out of Egypt to “be a people for His own possession.”
 Because the Israelites were set aside for God, they were not to seek elsewhere for spiritual fulfillment.
 In 13:5, it says of those that have produced signs and wonders and didn’t attribute these to the Lord have “counseled rebellion against God.”
 King Saul “died of his trespass which he committed against the Lord . . . because he asked counsel of a medium, making inquiry of it and did not inquire of the Lord” (1 Chronicles 10:13, emphasis added).
 Instead of going to the One who is all-knowing, King Saul sought to use another source of power to obtain the future.
 The prophet Isaiah asks why people persist in using “mediums and spiritists who whisper and mutter, should not a people consult their God?”
 (8:19).
-Witchcraft is often referred to in general terms as participating in prostitution and harlotry (Leviticus 20:6, 2 Kings 9:22, Isaiah 57:3, Nahum 3:3-5).
-Those who participate in these practices are being unfaithful to their God.
+Witchcraft is often generally referred to as participating in prostitution and harlotry (Leviticus 20:6, 2 Kings 9:22, Isaiah 57:3, Nahum 3:3-5).
+Those who participate in these practices are being unfaithful to God.

 So, if those that participate in witchcraft are not worshiping and serving the Lord, what exactly are they serving?
 The first option is that they are worshipping a simple human creation, the “work of [their] hands” (Micah 5:11-13).
 They are being deceived by their own minds (Ezekiel 13:6, Jeremiah 14:14).
 But there is also a possibility of involvement with other spiritual beings—demons.
 Acts 16:16-24 tells the story of slave girl that had a ‘spirit of divination’ and made her masters money by her fortune telling.
 When Paul and Silas cast out this spirit, her masters were angry and threw the apostles into prison.
 This story is an important one, because it shows that demon spirits do have power to perform signs and wonders.
 Demons can also inhabit man-made idols (1 Corinthians 10:20).
 However, followers of the true God have nothing to fear because He rules over everything, including the spiritual realm.
 There are limits to Satan’s power—Pharaoh’s magicians in Exodus 8:19 were unable to make gnats from dust, prompting them to say “this is the finger of God.”
 Those who practice witchcraft are ultimately subject to God, which Balaam learned the hard way (Numbers 22:7-24:25).
 The Lord “make[s] fools out of diviners . . . and turn[s] their knowledge to foolishness” (Isaiah 44:25).
 Either in this world or the next, those who practice these arts will perish (Isaiah 47:8-15 and Ezekiel 13:20-23).